 - Asset types—When you create an asset type, you're assigned the Manager role on it which allows you to edit the asset type and membership.
 You can add other administrators to the asset type as Managers to allow them to manage the asset type.
 Asset types can be used to create assets in the associated repository by any repository member with at least Contributor role on the repository.

-- Publishing channels—When you create a publishing channel, you're assigned the Manager role on it which allows you to edit channel settings and membership.
+- Publishing channels (not available in business repositories)—When you create a publishing channel, you're assigned the Manager role on it which allows you to edit channel settings and membership.
 You can add other administrators to the channel as Managers to allow them to manage the channel.
 You can add other enterprise users to the channel as contributors to allow them to publish assets to the channel.

 - Taxonomies—When you create a taxonomy, it's created in a draft state.
 To allow users to categorize assets with the taxonomy, you have to promote it, and then add it to a repository.